Traumatic Brain Injury Houston Truck Wreck Attorney

 As a traumatic brain injury attorney, I’ve heard those truths, either from customers or by other brain injury attorneys.
 Let us discuss a few of the common myths:

-Caution: You Should Eliminate Consciousness or Strike Your Head
+Caution: You Should Avoid Losing Consciousness or Striking Your Head

-In an auto collision, the mind is able to move quickly though the length of a stiff skull lined with multiple bony protrusions.
-The mind can bounce the skull off and reach on the other end of the skull leading to a coup-countrecoup injury.
+In an auto collision, the brain is able to move quickly though the length of a stiff skull lined with multiple bony protrusions.
+The brain can bounce the skull off and reach on the other end of the skull leading to a coup-countrecoup injury.

 Diagnostic testing has significantly improved over the previous twenty decades.
 But, microscopic lesions in the brain and damage to the nerves may frequently be missed in an MRI.
 This fallacy pushed by insurance adjusters have to be countered instantly.
 Neurologists will require the medical history of this individual and their clinical presentation.
 Actually, it’s fairly common to have a negative MRI nevertheless attest with functional or cognitive impairment during neurological or neuropsychological testing.